-- The equations for electric field and the magnetic field are as E=E0 sin(wt-kx) and B=B0 sin(wt-kx).
+- The equations for electric field and magnetic field are as E = E0 sin(wt-kx) and B = B0 sin(wt-kx).
 Where, the wave is propagating along +x direction.
-If E-field is varying along y-axis then B-field will vary along z-axis as they are mutually perpendicular.
+If E-field is varying along the y-axis then the B-field will vary along the z-axis as they are mutually perpendicular.

 - In electromagnetic wave the magnitude of electric field is c times the magnitude of magnetic field.
 Here c is the speed of light in free space which is equal to 3×108 m/s.

-- The phase difference between electric field and magnetic field in an electromagnetic wave is zero.
-That means they are in same phase.
+- The phase difference between the electric field and magnetic field in an electromagnetic wave is zero.
+That means they are in-phase.

-- The speed of every electromagnetic wave in free space is same as the speed of light in free space (3×108 m/s).
+- The speed of an electromagnetic wave in the free space is the same as the speed of light in the free space (3×108 m/s).